Here are 5 DIY boiler repair tips to help you try to fix your own boiler before having to call in a boiler repair engineer.

 Always use a rag to catch the (possibly black sludgy) water when you are bleeding radiators, as you will need to keep bleeding the air out until water starts coming out.

 The ECV is the handle on the steel pipe next to the gas meter.
 Gas meters are sometimes located in cupboards under stairs and kitchen cupboards.

 They can (and do) get knocked off accidentally with coats, bags etc. Check this is turned on.
 The handle should be inline with the pipe when it’s turned on.

 There should also be some yellow tape telling you which way is on and off.
 Make sure it’s turned on.

 Prepayment Gas Meters

-If you have a pay as you go gas meter card or key to put money, make sure you have money on.
+If you have a pay-as-you-go gas meter card or key to put money, make sure you have money on it.